Life Insurance with Mononucleosis (Recovered).

 - Sore throat,

-- Swollen lymph notes along the neck and armpit areas,
+- Swollen lymph nodes along the neck and armpit areas,

 - Skin rash,